c00lgat/OBSIDIAN/Basic Command Syntax.md

 ## Customize message of the day

 Instead of manually going to `/etc/motd/` we can do:
-Create a new file in `/etc/profile.d/motd.sh`
+Create a new file `/etc/profile.d/motd.sh`
 Add desired commands in `motd.sh` file
 Modify the `etc/ssh/sshd_config` to edit `#PrintMotd yes` to `PrintMotd no`